-The University has a pioneering E-Moot Court Hall equipped with the latest up-to-date hightech AV equipment, with a seating capacity of over 170 people.
+The University has a pioneering E-Moot Court Hall equipped with the latest up-to-date hightech AV equipment.
 Students studying here are habituated to real life like legal scenarios, by acquainting them with mooting through organising, attending, and participating in practice moots and competitions.

 The Moot Court Research Room was inaugurated in August 2020.
 It has been constructed essentially for students to have a space to concentrate, study, and practice; and have resource material available to prepare for moot court competitions.
-Setup inside the library in its basement, it has a separate entrance for students.
-It houses previous moot memorials, compactors with a capacity of accommodating 2000 books, seating for more than 35 people, two staff members, four cassettes AC, and a projector to be placed soon.